 In this sentence, somebody is yelling out a question.
-This yelling is expressed with a “!”
-My dilemma is: What’s the proper way to use punctuation in this instance?
-This isn’t clear.
+The writer emphasized this yelling with a “!”
+What’s the proper way to use punctuation?
+This is not clear.
 The Chicago Manual of Style has no specific rule to cover this issue.
-Even the Internet [Should Internet be capitalized?
-Some say yes, others no. Another confusion.] has many discussions on this issue that generally result in disagreement.
-For my writing, I decided to go with “?!” as the Internet discussions suggests that “?!” is the most appropriate usage.
+Opinions rage all over the map, and I go with “?!” because this is what most internet opinions suggest.
+Should we capitalize Internet?
+Another confusion.
 My opinion is that “?” trumps the emphasis “!”, but the emphasis “!” is still required.
-I also don’t like WRITING IN CAPITOL LETTERS BECAUSE IT SOUNDS LIKE YOU ARE SHOUTING AND IS DIFFICULT ON THE EYES!
+I also hate WRITING IN CAPITOL LETTERS BECAUSE IT SOUNDS LIKE YOU ARE SHOUTING AND IS DIFFICULT ON THE EYES!

 What an impossible example?
 “There are three two’s in the English language.”
-That’s a perfectly valid sentence, but it is impossible to actually write.
+That is a perfectly valid sentence, but it is impossible to properly write.
 Should we make up a fourth two?
 Call it “tu” “There are four tu’s in the English language.”

-There is another overall issue with grammar and this comes down to “writing style.”
-While this is technically not grammar, I am just going to call it grammar.
+There is another widespread issue with grammar, and this comes down to “writing style.”
+While this is technically not grammar, I call it grammar.
 For example, the dialog for a play/movie/book might have random grammar.
-This is because the person who is “speaking” just talks that way.
-This gives the impression that the character is uneducated.
-A technical or legal document would have terse sentences that don’t make much sense.
-A poetic or dramatic work has flowy words without punctuation.
-Why are all these different with regards to grammar?
+This is because the “speaking” person naturally talks that way.
+This gives the impression to the reader that the character is uneducated.
+A technical or legal document would have terse sentences that make little sense.
+A poetic or dramatic work has flowery words without punctuation.
+Why are all these different regarding grammar?
 I would prefer that clear rules apply without exception to all forms of writing.

-I find that some particular people are complete stickers for the rules.
+Some people are complete rule stickers.
 I also find that these same people never seem to have anything nice to say about my writings.
-They cannot get over their own grammar safeguards enough to enjoy my written thoughts.
-For me, this issue has been present since my dawn of my writing.
-On a side note, I nearly flunked my college psychology class because of this “problem.”
+They cannot get over their own grammar hangups and enjoy my written thoughts.
+This issue has been present since the dawn of my writing.
+Side note.
+I nearly flunked my college psychology class because of this “problem.”
 Yes, there were other issues at play.

-Another issue I have with grammar stickers is that their writings begins to look like a legal document.
-Every other word has a coma or semicolon after it and it seems to be a contest to see how long a sentence can actually be.
+Another issue with grammar stickers is that their writing looks like a legal document.
+Every other word has a comma or semicolon after it, and the document becomes a long sentence contest.
 Reading one of these “correct sentences” out loud is like reading with a mouth full of rocks on an empty stomach.
-My college roommate referred to this as “dieseling” from when you turned off your carbureted car and it would still run.
+I call this “sentence dieseling.”
+Dieseling is an automotive term when you turn off your carbureted car, and the engine continues to run.

-The comma is intended to give the reader a chance to breath and should be used with moderation.
-The period is there to separate thoughts and give the mind a break.
-The use of normal words helps get the point across quickly.
+The comma should allow the reader to breathe and be used with moderation.
+The period separates thoughts and gives the mind a break.
+Normal words help get the point across quickly.
 That same psychology teacher that tried to flunk me loved to use the word “Cynosure.”
-[Definition: A focal point of admiration] Valid word?
+(A focal point of admiration.)
+Is it a valid word?
 Yes.
-Did anybody in the class know what the word meant?
-No. Was it an attempt to make that teacher seem important?
-Defiantly!!!
+Did anybody in the class know what the heck it meant?
+Of course not.
+Was it an attempt to make that teacher seem intelligent or important?
+Defiantly!

 Where does that leave me?
-I have an overall goal in my writings with regard to my grammar.
-I try really hard to check my grammar and I do my best to make it consistent.
-Before I release something to my editor or on my blog, I go over it several times.
-When I send my works off to an editor and they work overtime to clean my messy material up.
-I accept all their changes without question.
-I look over what they corrected and try to duplicate their changes on my next work.
-That’s the best I can do.
+I have an overall goal in my writing regarding proper grammar.
+First, I check my work carefully for proper (my own rules) grammar, and I do my best to make it consistent.
+Then, I send my books to an editor, and they clean my mess.
+Then, I review their changes and try to duplicate their knowledge in my subsequent works.

-I believe the Simplified Spelling Board or something like it should be resurrected.
-Perhaps a Wikipedia version of the The Chicago Manual of Style.
-Let’s pretend this is true for a moment.
-They met, had a discussion on the “?!” issue and determined the conclusion: As of 2017, the correct way to emphasize a question is “?!”
-No other format shall be tolerated.
-This rule would then be incorporated into textbooks and software grammar checkers.
-The results will be that the grammar monsters have less to complain about and all writing would be consistent
+I believe we should resurrect the Simplified Spelling Board or something like it.
+Perhaps a Wikipedia version of The Chicago Manual of Style.
+Let’s pretend this is true.
+They met, discussed the “?!” issue, and determined that the correct way to emphasize a question is “?!”
+This rule would then get incorporated into textbooks and software grammar checkers.
+The results will be that the grammar monsters have less to complain about, and all writing will be consistent.

 You’re the best -Bill